 "Finally, one of the most visually-striking paisley quilts was Y Croes (The Cross 2019) (below right)which was made using a bold mixture of Colourshott fabrics."

-Discover more from Sandie and her quilts at sandielush.co.uk and visit her web shop wholeclothquilts.biz for patterns etc. Sandie’s Paisley Renaissance and Paisley Parade Exhibitions can be viewed at welshquilting.design, along with details of her book Welsh Quilting Design.
+Discover more about Sandie and her quilts, her Paisley Renaissance and Paisley Parade Exhibitions and her book Welsh Quilting Design at welshquilting.design.